Hypervisor development for security analysis

 This class teaches you how hypervisors and hardware-assisted virtualization technologies work.
 You can use this knowledge to build your hacking hypervisors for research and to study, customize, and break existing hypervisors.

 We achieve this by developing lightweight, UEFI module-based hypervisors using Intel VT-x and analyzing various advanced hypervisor applications, such as fuzzing and system hardening.
-The knowledge we acquire applies to kernel module (driver)- based hypervisors and AMD processors.
+The knowledge we acquire can be applied to kernel module-based hypervisors and AMD processors.

 The class is hands-on oriented; we will spend 30-40% of the time with excesses.